Class AbstractDelegate<C extends JComponent>

 getMaxSize

-As a delegate to the underlying component, you can use this method to conveniently get the maximum size of the component.
-The maximum size is used by the layout manager to determine the size of the component.See
+The maximum size of a component is used by the layout manager to determine the size of the component.See

 Component.getMaximumSize()for more information.- Returns: